sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ## Coloring

-Once we have detected a sparsity pattern, our next goal is to decide **how to group the columns (or rows)** of the Jacobian.
+Once we have detected a sparsity pattern, our next goal is to decide **how to group the columns (or rows)** of the Jacobian matrix.
 The columns (or rows) in each group will be evaluated simultaneously using a single JVP (or VJP), with a linear combination of basis vectors called a **seed**.
 If the members of the group are structurally orthogonal, then this gives all the necessary information to retrieve every nonzero coefficient of the matrix.